bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

   in Vim.
 Yes, this is visual sugar, but so are `relativenumber` and `colorcolumn`, some sugar is nice.

-- Some AST-based language syntax highlighters, whether that be in the core distribution or available as separate plugins.
+- AST-based language syntax highlighters, whether that be in the core distribution or available as separate plugins, for certain languages.
   Currently highlighting is regular expression based, historically this has been good enough and likely will remain good enough, but this approach does have its issues.
 On slower machines, especially when `relativenumber` is enabled, this regular expression based highlighting can lead to serious performance [issues](https://github.com/vim/vim/issues/282), but even worse more than that, the syntax highlighting can often get tricked out.
 To be honest, the latter happens a little more often than I would like.
 Surely we can do better than *regex* highlighting for some modern languages?
   [This](https://github.com/neovim/neovim/issues/719) Neovim thread does give hope that the fundamentals are now available in Neovim to make this happen.
 I also wonder if Language Server Protocol (LSP), as mentioned above, can be